Summer’s here- Oh! So fun.

 And that’s the reason our bond will last forevermore.

 This poem, I think, sums up my entire summer vacation.
 Summer, to me, has always meant going to my grandparents’ place, seeing my cousins and of course, my vacation wouldn’t be complete without annoying my aunts and uncles.
 There is nothing I love more about summer than running down the slope to my grandparents’ house, arms wide open, ready to propel myself into my grandmother’s loving arms and give a giant bear hug to my grandfather; waiting as the car arrives at my cousins’ house to see them running out to jump at my sister and me.
 It’s the one time when we’re nice to each other and for a few minutes, heads attached to the wrong bodies is all you can see, and we’re half-expecting to see someone emerging from our pockets.

 I think skipping around with our cousins is something most of us can relate to.
 Whether it’s at the beach or at the movies, we will always be the noisiest ones around, the ones attracting a lot of barely concealed angry attention.
 But one universal truth that the world must know is that, as rude as it might seem, large families don’t mind the disgusted stares that they’re bound to receive.

-As each summer draws to a close, although I am excited to meet my friends again, deep inside I am again waiting for the next summer to see my cousins again.
+As each summer draws to a close, although I am excited to meet my friends, deep inside I am waiting for the next summer to see my cousins again.
 If there is one thing that I am thankful for, it’s for getting the world’s BEST FAMILY EVER.
-I can’t wait to see my baby brother again, to play foosball with my cousins, and have the time of my life yet again.
+I can’t wait to see my baby brother again, to play Foosball with my cousins, and have the time of my life yet again.
 Each summer, I come home thinking, ‘my life just cannot get better,’ and each time I am wrong.
 But for once, I love being wrong.